 When you confine your jewelry inside the jewelry box permanently rather than showing them off, it is perhaps time to sell your necklaces, earrings, bracelets and rings for whatever it is worth in the gold content.

-There should be plenty of gold merchants who are willing to take in your gold.
+There are plenty of gold merchants who are willing to purchase your gold.
 Make sure you look around to get the best value offer for your precious jewelry.

-After all, they won’t do you any good if they continue to collect dust at the basement while you struggle for your next meal.
+After all, they won’t do you any good if they continue to collect dust in the basement while you struggle for your next meal.

 I have mentioned earlier that Etsy could be a great source of income for craftsmen.
 Don’t take the statement lightly.